Simple Java Mail Features

 String list = "bob@sweets.com, gene@sweets.com; Security Group <security@sweets.com>";

-// bob and gene are named "stakeholders", "Security Group" get its own name
+// bob and gene are named "stakeholders", "Security Group" keeps its own name

 Through properties: